KimChan2013/Yocto_Document_EN_CN/dev-manual/2.7/Chapter3_CommonTasks_EN.md

      + Add any other append files to make custom changes that are specific to individual recipes.

 ## 3.20.
-Creating a Custom Template Configuration Directory¶
+Creating a Custom Template Configuration Directory
 If you are producing your own customized version of the build system for use by other users, you might want to customize the message shown by the setup script or you might want to change the template configuration files (i.e. `local.conf` and `bblayers.conf`) that are created in a new build directory.

 The OpenEmbedded build system uses the environment variable TEMPLATECONF to locate the directory from which it gathers configuration information that ultimately ends up in the Build Directory conf directory.
 By default, TEMPLATECONF is set as follows in the poky repository: